wultra/powerauth-push-server/docs/Push-Server-API.md

 for sending push notifications, but it is responsible for handling messages that should be read by the user later and for marking the messages as read, while marking a timestamp.

+Each message can have associated a type - either `text`, or `html`:

+- For `text` messages, the layout of the final message is defined by `subject` and `body` attributes.
+The `summary` attribute is only used in list and push notifications.
+- For `html` messages, the `subject` and `summary` attributes are only used in list and push notifications, the `body` attribute contains the full formatted HTML document.

 <!-- begin box info -->
 To notify the user about a new message in the inbox, call the `POST /message/send` (or other push message sending API) right after you post a message in the inbox.